jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Travellers’ cheques
 (24) Travellers’ cheques are excepted financial arrangements, except for a party who makes an election under section EW 8.
 Variable principal debt instrument
-(25) A variable principal debt instrument is an excepted financial arrangement, except for a party who makes an election under section EW 8, if the total value on every day in an income year of all variable principal debt instruments to which a person is a party is $100,000 or less.
+(25) A variable principal debt instrument is an excepted financial arrangement if the total value on every day in an income year for all variable principal debt instruments to which a person is a party is $100,000 or less, except when the person who is a party to the financial arrangement—
+  (a) makes an election under section EW 8; or
+  (b) is a company.

 ### EW 6 Relationship between financial arrangements and excepted financial arrangements
 Part of financial arrangement